oaeproject/Hilary/README.md

 ## Install

-If you're looking to install the OAE project the hard way (not recommended), check out [this page](https://github.com/brecke/Hilary/wiki/Manual-installation-&-setup) and then go the the [Setup section](#setup) below.
-If not, read along.

 This guide will install OAE locally for a development setup.
 Node is required on the host machine whereas the remaining servers will run as docker containers.

 ### Docker Quickstart Guide